-Jane Williamson and Ellen Dunham-Jones, Retrofitting Suburbia (New Jersey: John Wiley & Sons, 2011).
-This would be a similar approach to the Grand Boulevard its transit network plans to cities to inform them about how transit can shape land use plans.
+57 Jane Williamson and Ellen Dunham-Jones, Retrofitting Suburbia (New Jersey: John Wiley & Sons, 2011).

+58 This would be a similar approach to the Grand Boulevard Initiative led by Samtrans.
+See www.grandboulevard.net its transit network plans to cities to inform them about how transit can shape land use plans.
 VTA board members are well-suited to engage their jurisdictions in continuous conversation with the agency to coordinate transportation and land use planning.
-We also recommend: